 Ground-breaking research has found that organic is nutritionally different, with some organic crops (such as cereals, fruit and veggies) up to 60% higher in a number of key antioxidants.
 In 2016, another study found that both organic meat and milk contain around 50% more beneficial omega-3 fatty acids than non-organic products.
 You can read more here.

-So if you’re cooking up a special meal on 14 February or choosing an edible gift for a loved one to enjoy, make sure you choose organic.
+So next time you're doing the weekly shop, make the switch and choose organic.
 After all, you’d be supporting a way of farming that works with nature, using real ingredients, with animals free to forage on land that’s home to more wildlife.
-And what better gift could you give than that this Valentine’s Day?

 * OTB | Kantar Worldpanel Study October 2018, base - 25k adults